Authored by the expert who managed and guided the team behind the Greece Property Pack

 How will new infrastructure projects affect property prices in the Greek Islands over 5 years?

-The top three major infrastructure projects expected to impact property prices in the Greek Islands over the next 5 years are airport capacity expansions (especially in Crete, Rhodes, and Corfu), port and marina upgrades across the Cyclades and Dodecanese, and improved water and energy infrastructure on smaller islands.
+The top infrastructure themes expected to affect Greek Islands property prices over the next 5 years are the new Heraklion airport at Kastelli, port and marina upgrades, and better road or water infrastructure in major islands.

 How will population growth and other factors impact property values in the Greek Islands in 5 years?